vanessa13001/pendu/README.md

 3. **Hangman Game**
    During the game, the player must guess a word by suggesting letters.
 Each wrong guess results in the hanging character moving forward until the player runs out of lives      or successfully guesses the word.
    The background and the hanging character change based on the number of remaining lives.
+   If the player lose, the secret word will be revealed.
+   In order to save the score,  you need to press enter key.
 5. **Score**
-   The player can view scores, delete a player, or reset the scores from the score menu.
+   The player can view scores or reset the scores from the score menu.

 ***